 These safe work procedures are integral to, and form a part of this policy.

-X.13 Emergency Procedures
+4.13 Emergency Procedures

 Employees and members should take all reasonable steps to protect their personal safety and remove themselves from a violent situation if possible.